 Pink pomelo slices stacked on top of one another, taken from above.

-Fun fact(s): Pink pomelos can weigh up to 4 pounds (2 kilograms)!
+Fun fact(s): Pink pomelos can weigh up to 4 pounds (2 kilograms).
+With their orange-pinkish flesh, they also made it to my List of Orange Fruits!

 Uses: Pomelos are often used in Asian cooking, with Thai pomelo salad being a popular one.
 They also symbolize good fortune in Chinese culture, which is why you often see them around Lunar New Year.